Repairing And Preventing Floor Problems

-Prevent by over lapping sanding passes, keep equipment maintained.
+Prevent by over lapping sanding passes by no more tha 40 - 60 % of sander width, keep equipment maintained.

 Equipment Lacks Power Or Will Not Start - Caused from loose connection, excessive equipment usage or worn down parts.
 Edger - Correct by checking for proper connection, replace carbon brushes.
 Drum Sander check for proper wire connection at panel, check belts for tension.
 Buffer check connections, replace carbon brushes.

 Fuse Blow Out - caused by loose connection in equipment, wire causing arching, lack of grounding.
 Correct by checking for loose connections, make sure power cable has ground, use higher amp outlet.

 Prevent by maintaining equipment, use proper gauge power cables with ground, use outlet with a working ground and higher amps.

 Cupping - Repairing cupping by allowing moisture content in wood floor to dry to 6% , sand and recoat.

 Prevent by testing subfloor for moisture before installation, avoid using excessive water when cleaning and installing a dehumidifier.

 Buckling - Wood floor will naturally expand and contract.
 Repair buckling by replacing boards, sand and coat.